romland/Troves/Troves.md

 * Take a picture of an invoice or receipt (Troves will figure out the juicy bits).
 * Add additional photos or just paste in web links.
 * Scan QR-codes containing URLs to relevant documents.
+* Manually type tags, amounts, and descriptions (but then you are *very* ambitious).
 * **Just Paste Anything:** Hit `Ctrl+V` anywhere.
 The global PasteHandler detects images in your clipboard, raw URLs (fetching the webpage), text blocks (creating local Markdown notes), and even raw Key-Value Pair lists (weight/color/size), mapping them to attributes.
 * **Fire-and-Forget Outbox:** Never wait for a progress bar.
 Tapping 'Save' pushes the item to an offline-tolerant IndexedDB queue and resets the UI.
 You can scan items in a deep basement with no signal, and the app will sync whenever your Wi-Fi reconnects.

 **Bulk Import & The Comparison Lens**
-If bulk import is how you ingest a mountain of data into Troves, the Comparison Lens is how you audit reality against your database using set math.
+If bulk import is how you ingest a mountain of data into Troves, the Comparison Lens is how you audit reality against your database using set math. *(Tip: Count the physical items before snapping a multi-scan photo.
+It gives you a quick sanity check to know if your picture was clear enough for the model to catch everything).*

 * **Flea Market Scan ($A \setminus B$):** Snap a photo of a crate of 40 CDs or books to see what is **✨ New to You** and what is already **✓ In Your Trove**.
 * **Kit Check ($B \setminus A$):** Dump your stuff on a table, scope the comparison to the `#camping-gear` tag, and snap a photo to see exactly what you forgot to pack (a bit of a forced example, but ah, why not...).